ivoryio/ivory-cli/README.md

 # ivory-cli
-Ivory CLI 🐘 is a tool for developing, testing and deploying Web SPAs (Single Page Applications) build with the Ivory Pod Architecture (IPA).
+Ivory CLI 🐘 is a tool for developing, testing and deploying Web SPAs (Single Page Applications) using the Ivory Pod Architecture (IPA).

 In a nutshell with IPA you create UI packages and microservices, and deploy them in the AWS cloud.